 Inoue Enryô (March 18, 1858 – June 6, 1919), Japanese philosopher, Buddhist reformer, educator, and nationalist; a key figure in the reception of Western philosophy, the emergence of modern Buddhism, and the permeation of the imperial ideology during the Meiji era.
 He is the founder of Toyo University and created the Temple Garden of Philosophy in Tokyo (cf. Wikipedia).

 ‘Philosophy Shogi Checkers’.
 Wikipedia article. (here)

 ‘Inoue Enryô’.
 Wikipedia article. (here)

-☛ You can download my free Philosophy Shogi Checkers program here, but you must own the software Zillions of Games to be able to run it (I recommend the download version).
+☛ You can download my free Philosophy Shogi Checkers program here (updated 2020-10-22), but you must own the software Zillions of Games to be able to run it (I recommend the download version).

 © Mats Winther, 2015.